qtc-de/container-arsenal/README.md

 If you want persistent configuration changes, the ``car.toml`` file is the correct location to make these.
 However, sometimes you want only some quick changes that only apply for one particular situation.
 In this case, mirroring is the recommended solution.
-As an example, imagine that I need a ssh container that is running on port 2222 instead of 22.
+As an example, imagine that you need a *ssh container* that is running on port 2222 instead of 22.
-In this case, the first step I take is to mirror the ssh container:
+In this case, the first step you take is to mirror the *ssh container*:

 ```console
 [pentester@kali ~]$ car mirror ssh